 Deploy fixes for a security vulnerability

-When responding to a security incident, we should review the changes in private before deploying them, so that we don’t accidentally disclose the vulnerability.
+When responding to a security incident, you should review any code changes in private before deploying them, so that you don’t accidentally disclose the vulnerability.

 Ensure nobody else deploys the app until you’ve confirmed the vulnerability is fixed.